 Hyatt Regency Kyoto bathroom views

 As for getting around town, the hotel is only 10 minutes by taxi away from Kyoto’s main train station.
 There are also bus stops directly outside the hotel that can take you back towards the city centre or out to various tourist sites.
 We had nice weather, especially for late December, so we walked a lot, but it was nice to have the option of a bus nearby.
-There is also a subway system in Kyoto, but there aren’t stations particularly close to the hotel, so we didn’t use it.
-One more comment on riding the bus, as the etiquette seemed different that I was familiar with elsewhere.
-You enter using the rear door, and pay the driver when disembarking at the front door.
+There is also a subway system in Kyoto, but we didn’t use it.
+One note on riding the bus: Riders enter using the rear door, ride to their destination.
+Payment occurs directly to the driver when disembarking at the front door.

 Hyatt Regency Kyoto